Maple Wood: Types, Facts, Uses

 Appearance and Grain

-• Color: Ranges from creamy white sapwood to reddish-brown heartwood.
+- Color: It’s color ranges from creamy white sapwood to reddish-brown heartwood.

-• Grain: Typically fine and straight, giving it a smooth finish.
+- Grain: Mostly it is fine and straight, which gives it a smooth finish.

-• Spalted Maple – Dark streaks caused by natural fungi.
+- Spalted Maple – Dark lines occurring naturally from fungi.

-These figured varieties are prized in luxury furniture, veneers, and musical instruments.
+These figured forms are highly valued in luxury furniture, veneers, and musical instruments.

 Strength and Durability

-• Janka Hardness: Hard maple ~1450 lbf, making it one of the toughest domestic hardwoods.
+- Janka Hardness: Hard maple ~1450 lbf this is one of the toughest Domestic Hardwoods.

-• Lifespan: A well-crafted maple furniture piece can last 30 years or more with proper care.
+- Lifespan: A good quality maple furniture will last you around 30 years or so given good care.

 Common Uses of Maple Wood